SmithWillSuffice/ohanga-pai/content/questions/104_cb_operations.md

 ---

-I’ve attached Callaghan 2023 (apologies - cocked up the the title:
+I’ve attached Callaghan 2023,
-[How the Reserve Bank Implements Monetary Policy]()) and the LSAP review Note that the review is just a crock of shit (as you’ll see) and that Karen Silk’s speech (Monetary Policy Implementation in New Zealand) is good too.
+[How the Reserve Bank Implements Monetary Policy](https://www.rbnz.govt.nz/-/media/project/sites/rbnz/files/publications/bulletins/2023/how-the-reserve-bank-implements-monetary-policy.pdf) and the LSAP Review Note that the review is just a crock of shit (as you’ll see) and that Karen Silk’s speech (Monetary Policy Implementation in New Zealand) is good too.

 Frazer 2004 is the best you’ll find on ‘software implementation’ (i.e., mechanics of government finance) – although I think there is a slight mistake